piccolo255/ode-pathtracer/README.md

-# PDE PathTracer
+# ODE PathTracer
 (Personal project, currently very rough.)

-General PDE solver that plots a trace of the variables in real time.
+General ODE solver that plots a trace of the variables in real time.
 Uses the third order Runge-Kutta scheme.

 ## Requirements